Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

-\Paragraph{Appearance Flow.} Zhou et al.~\cite{zhou2016view} propose to estimate a dense flow of pixels between two images of different viewpoints.
-Once estimated, synthesization is done by simply reorganizing pixels using bilinear sampling~\cite{jaderberg2015spatial} as follows:
+{ }Zhou et al.~\cite{zhou2016view} propose to estimate a pixel-level dense flow from an input image with target viewpoint and synthesize an output by reorganizing pixels using bilinear sampling~\cite{jaderberg2015spatial}:

-where $I_{s}$ is an input image, $I_{p}$ is an output image, $F{=}(F_{x}, F_{y})$ is a learned pixel-level flow field in horizontal and vertical directions called appearance flow and $N$ denotes the 4-pixel neighborhood of ($F_{x}^{i,j}, F_{y}^{i,j}$).
-Unlike neural network based image synthesization methods~\cite{tatarchenko2015single}, AF-based transformation may have a better chance of preserving object identity, since all pixels of an output image are from an input image and no new information, such as learned priors in the decoder network, is introduced.
+where $I_{s},I_{p}$ are input and output, $(F_{x}, F_{y})$ is a pixel-level flow field in horizontal and vertical axes called appearance flow (AF), estimated by an AF estimation network (AFNet). $N$ denotes 4-pixel neighborhood of ($F_{x}^{i,j}, F_{y}^{i,j}$).
+In contrast to neural network based image synthesization methods~\cite{tatarchenko2015single}, AF-based transformation may have a better chance of preserving object identity since all pixels of an output image are from an input image and no new information, such as learned priors in the decoder network, is introduced.

-A limitation of AF estimation network (AFNet), however, is that it requires image pairs $(I_{s}, I_{t})$ with perspective being the only factor of variation.
-Since it is infeasible to collect such a highly controlled dataset of real images at large-scale, rendered images from 3D CAD models are used for the training of AFNet, but this incurs a generalization issue when applied to the real images at test time.
+\Paragraph{Keypoint-based Robust Estimation of AF.} AFNet requires image pairs $(I_{s}, I_{t})$ with perspective being the only factor of variation for training.
+Since it is infeasible to collect precisely controlled dataset of real images at large-scale, rendered images from 3D CAD models are used.
+However, this induces a generalization issue when applied to real images at test time.

-\Paragraph{Keypoint-based Robust Estimation of AF.} To make the AFNet generalizable to real images, we propose to use an invariant representation between rendered and real images, such as object keypoints.
-Although sparse, we argue that, for objects like cars, 2D keypoints contain sufficient information to reconstruct rough geometry of the entire object.
+To make AFNet generalizable, we propose sparse 2D keypoints in replace of an RGB image as an input to AFNet both at train and test times.
+Although sparse, for objects like cars, we argue that 2D keypoints contain sufficient information to reconstruct (rough) geometry of an entire object, while being invariant across rendered and real domains.
 Besides, keypoint estimation can be done robustly across synthetic and real domains even when the keypoint localization network is trained only on the synthetic data~\cite{li2016deep}.
-To this end, we propose a 2D keypoint-based AFNet (KFNet) that takes estimated 2D keypoints and the target viewpoint as the input pair, to generate flow fields $F$ for synthesization.
+To this end, we propose a 2D keypoint-based AFNet (KFNet) that takes estimated 2D keypoints and the target viewpoint as an input pair to generate flow fields $F$ for synthesization.

-The training of KFNet can be done using rendered images.
-The trained KFNet can be readily applied to real images after a 2D keypoint estimation.
-Learning AF from a sparse keypoint representation is more difficult than learning from an image.
-To leverage the pretrained AFNet that produces a robust AF representation for rendered images, we propose to learn the KFNet by distilling knowledge from the AFNet.
-The learning objective is:
+The KFNet is trained using rendered image pairs.
+Moreover, we leverage pretrained AFNet that produces a robust AF representation for rendered images to train the KFNet by distillation.
+The learning objective is as follows: